GoldenChrysus/chessboard-arrows/README.md

 Right-click to draw arrows and circles, left-click to clear the drawings.

+## Fork Goals
+- Allow per-draw colors
+- Keep a history of visible draws
+- Allow resetting by calling the arrows API rather than the Canvas API
+- Allow programmatically setting draws

 ## Setup
 Run the following npm command to install the package to `node_modules`.